Module 0 – getting started

 Modules

 Speech Processing has 10 content modules, numbered 1 to 10 and each designed to take 1 week of study.
 Within each module you will find videos, readings, instructions for the labs, and self-test quizzes (for most modules).
-The course will follow a flipped classroom format that.
-That means you should try to watch the module videos before the Thursday lecture (09.00-10.50).
+To get the most out of the course, you should try to watch the module videos before the Thursday lecture (09.00-10.50).
 The lab for each module will be on the Wednesday in the following week (09.00-10.50 or 16.10-18.00).

 Finding the course content